-Experiments in Combined Experiments in Combined Print Media is an intermediate print course that focuses on strategies for Print Media creating work that combines traditional and non-traditional print based media and a wide range of image sources.
-In addition, students will explore ways of combining print media with non-printed media, threedimensional objects, and time-based media.
+PR485 Experiments in Combined Print Experiments in Combined Print Media is an intermediate print course that focuses on strategies for creating work that explore ways of combining print media with non-printed media, three-dimensional objects, and time-based media.
 The work created in this course requests openness to the possibility of how printed media can function from a framed image on a wall to a wide variety of contexts.
 In addition to assigned projects and recommended readings, there will be critiques, image lectures on related work with an emphasis on contemporary practice and context.
 Prerequisite: Senior standing